TheJumpCloud/JC-AutoPkg-Importer/readme.md

 ![relax and automate your software deployments](https://github.com/TheJumpCloud/JC-AutoPkg-Importer/wiki/images/mac-management-transparent.png)

 JumpCloud can leverage [AutoPkg](https://github.com/autopkg/autopkg) to automate package testing and deployment through the JumpCloud AutoPkg Importer.
 Those familiar with AutoPkg can use develop their own .pkg overrides which invoke JumpCloud AutoPkg Importer processor.
 To learn more about AutoPkg, visit the [AutoPkg wiki](https://github.com/autopkg/autopkg/wiki) page for documentation.
-The JumpCloud AutoPkg Importer was designed to process AutoPkg packages, upload them to distribution points and dynamically create JumpCloud commands and groups.
+The JumpCloud AutoPkg Importer was designed to process AutoPkg .pkg recipes, upload packages to distribution points and dynamically create JumpCloud commands and groups.

 Installation documentation and usage can be found on the [JumpCloud AutoPkg Importer wiki](https://github.com/TheJumpCloud/JC-AutoPkg-Importer/wiki).